syuja/GreenPlumSetup/expand/CalcStorage.md

 Keep in mind that the log files and database will grow thereby reducing the working space available for active queries.
 This will result in slower queries.

+### Example 2:
+This example demonstrates how we estimated the number of instances required to store
+Google's n-gram dataset version 1.

+We are using `i2.2xlarge.sd`, which contain a 360 GB unformatted ephemeral drive.

+First we calculate `usable_disk_space`:

+        360 * .9 * .7 = 226.8
+        226.8 - (.3*226.8) = 158.76

+So our `usable disk space` is 158.76 GB per instance.

+Next, we look at the Google N-gram dataset.
+It's zipped size is 769 GB.
+Assume that unzipping increases the size by 20%:

+        769 * 1.2  = 922.8 GB #unzipped estimate
+        922.8 * 1.4 = 1292 GB #including GP overhead

+How many instances do we need for a total storage capacity of 1292 GB?

+        1292/158.76 = 8.13 # need 8.13 instances

+We should use 9 instances, but will attempt to only use 8.
+We will do this by installing our Greenplum on the Master's `/dev/vda` and holding some data
+in the Master's `/dev/vdb`; this will be specified in the `gpinitsystem_config` file.

+Also, we will process the dataset in batches, so we will only `unzip`
+one language at a time while we load it.
+We will discard the expanded version after
+loading onto Greenplum.

 <sub><sup> References: http://gpdb.docs.pivotal.io/4360/install_guide/capacity_planning.html </sub></sup>
 [Top](#top)